The New WKRP in Cincinnati: Season 1 (1991–92)

+Season 2 (1992–93)

 Critical reception

 Several critics of the show railed against the thought of continuing the original series, and it premiered to a mix of positive and negative reviews.
-Among the negative reviews from broadcast professionals was the charge that the station, broadcasting on the AM band, was still playing Rock 'n Roll music in the early 1990s, long after FM was established as the industry's leading music band.
+Among the negative reviews from broadcast professionals was the charge that the station, broadcasting on the AM band, was still playing Rock 'n Roll music in the early 1990s, long after FM was established as the industry's leading music band, while most AM stations were adopting talk, all-news and all-sports formats.

 As a syndicated program, its time slot differed in various markets.
 The series was able to operate in the black, but did not produce enough of a profit for investors to back it financially.